upkoi/tail/README.md

 ```

 ### 2 - Create a New Project & Train a Model
 Use the included create.py script to copy an existing example.
-All examples are MIT licensed and are provided as examples / inspiration for customization.
+All examples are MIT licensed and are provided as inspiration and starting points.

 We offer a starting point for reinforcement learning agents, _tolstoy_.
 This is an agent that learns how to find and hold on to keys but doesn't fight often.
 This agent can be trained in about 20-30 minutes to pass the qualification criteria and is a starting point for modification.